Time affluence: History

 Tim Kasser is credited with coining the term.
 In 2009, Kasser published a co-authored paper with Kennon Sheldon in which they used the term "time affluence" and shared the results from four related empirical studies.
 All four studies indicated time affluence had positive impacts on well-being.

 Prior to Kasser and Sheldon's studies, generations of scholars and authors have studied and written about time in general.
 Many of these studies can be found under the category time-use research, an interdisciplinary field of study.

 Time affluence and well-being

 Much of the research about time affluence has indicated a positive relationship between having ample time on a daily basis and improved well-being.
-For example, Kasser and Sheldon's 2009 paper reported that individuals with more time affluence were more likely to enjoy the present moment, experience feelings of autonomy and competence, engage in more intimate relationships, and pursue activities related to personal growth, connections with others, and physical fitness.
+For example, Kasser and Sheldon's 2009 paper reported that individuals with more time affluence were more likely to enjoy the present moment, experience feelings of autonomy and competence, engage in more intimate relationships, and pursue activities related to personal development, connections with others, and physical fitness.
 More recently, Schaupp and Geiger published findings from a quasi-experimental longitudinal study with 96 participants, reporting that mindfulness can increase perceived time affluence and, subsequently, subjective well-being.